42 (dominoes): Sevens

 An even less common version of Sevens is looper, where the bidder takes it for less than 42 points (one mark) and can lose a trick.

-Looper is not widely played and is rarely allowed by legitimate 42 players.
+Both Sevens and Looper are not widely played and are rarely allowed by legitimate 42 players.

 Stacking

 In some houses of play, no stacking of dominoes is allowed regardless of the winning bid.
 In others, a bid of one mark entitles the contract-winning team to stack the won tricks in two stacks of equal height, where a bid of two or more marks entitles them to stack the won tricks in a single stack.